noahehall/theBookOfNoah/databases/mongodb.md

         - mongodb stores documents contiguously on disk
         - thus, putting all the data you need into one documents means that youre never need more than one seek away from everything in the document
       - lack of joins
         - whenever two sets of data are cohesively bound, youll want to embed them to reduce the need for multiple round trips to the db
+      - atomicity
+      - isolation
   - referencing
     - i.e. referencing related documents via some ID